| | | Salts are heavy. The higher the salt content of the water, the higher its

 the earth and creates winds and currents.
 Furthermore, tidal currents

 occur when the sun and moons gravitational pull effect the seas.
+The earth and the moon rotate around a common axis that

 is slightly displaced from the earths centre.
 Gravitational forces